CrunchyData/postgres-operator/docs/content/Upgrade/_index.md

 The pgcluster CRD will be read, updated automatically and replaced, at which point the normal cluster creation process will take over.
 The end result of the upgrade should be an identical numer of pods, deployments, replicas, etc with a new pgbackrest backup taken, but existing backups left in place.

-Finally, to disable PostgreSQL version checking during the upgrade, such as for when container images are re-tagged and no longer follow the standard version tagging format, use the "disable-version-check" flag:
+Finally, to disable PostgreSQL version checking during the upgrade, such as for when container images are re-tagged and no longer follow the standard version tagging format, use the "ignore-validation" flag:

 ```
-pgo upgrade mycluster --disable-version-check
+pgo upgrade mycluster --ignore-validation
 ```

 That will allow the upgrade to proceed, regardless of the tag values.
 Please note, the underlying image must still be chosen in accordance with the [considerations](/upgrade#considerations) listed above.